puppetlabs/puppet-docs/source/pe/3.2/console_reports.markdown

 ### Reports

-Each node page has a short list of recent reports, with a "More" button at the bottom for viewing older reports:
+Each node page has a short list of recent reports, with a __More__ button at the bottom for viewing older reports:

 ![The list of recent reports][reports_recent]